lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 If an I2C target receives a START signal followed by an address and R/W = 1 (read), accepts a read transaction and its TX FIFO is empty, the interrupt `tx_empty` is asserted to inform firmware.
 The interrupt `tx_empty` is asserted also when a target keeps transmitting data on the bus and needs more data, but TX FIFO is empty.

-If a target receives a STOP or RESTART signal and there are extra bytes left in TX FIFO, the interrupt `tx_nonempty` is asserted and the FIFO is flushed.
+If a target receives a STOP or repeated START signal and there are extra bytes left in TX FIFO, the interrupt `tx_nonempty` is asserted and the FIFO is flushed.

-When a host receives enough data from a target, it usually signals the end of the transaction by sending a NACK followed by a STOP or a RESTART.
+When a host receives enough data from a target, it usually signals the end of the transaction by sending a NACK followed by a STOP or a repeated START.
-In a case when a target receives an ACK and then a STOP/RESTART, the interrupt `tx_ack_stop` is asserted.
+In a case when a target receives an ACK and then a STOP/START, the interrupt `ack_stop` is asserted.

 If either TX or ACQ FIFO receives an additional write request when its FIFO is full, the interrupt `tx_overflow` or `acq_overflow` is asserted and the format indicator is dropped.